boscoh/pdbremix/readme.md

 	- md.dcd
 	- md.vel.dcd

-Once named properly, these tools can be used:
+These are trajectory analysis tools:

-- `trajstep` extracts basic parameters of a trajectory
+- `trajstep` displays basic parameters of a trajectory
 - `trajvar` calculates energy and RMSD of trajectory

-Use these tools to display trajectories:
+As opening trajectories in standard viewers are a pain, use these tools to open them:

 - `trajvmd` display trajectory in VMD *\*recommended\**
 - `trajchim` display trajectory in CHIMERA